A universal framework for learning the elliptical mixture model: Manifold optimisation for the EMM

 \subsection{Manifold optimisation on the EMM}

-Generally, we assume that the EMM consists of $K$ mixtures, each elliptically distributed.
-To make the proposed EMM flexible enough to capture inherent structures in data, in our framework it is not necessary for every elliptical distribution to have the same density generator (denoted by $\mathcal{E}_k(\mathbf{x}|\bm{\mu}_k, \mathbf{\Sigma}_k, g_k)$).
-In finite mixture models, the probability of choosing the $k$-th mixture is denoted by $\pi_k$, so that $\sum_{k = 1}^K \pi_k = 1$.
+Generally, we assume that the EMM consists of $K$ mixing components, each elliptically distributed.
+To make the proposed EMM flexible enough to capture inherent structures in data, in our framework it is not necessary for every elliptical distribution within the mixture to have the same density generator (denoted by $\mathcal{E}_k(\mathbf{x}|\bm{\mu}_k, \mathbf{\Sigma}_k, g_k)$).
+In finite mixture models, the probability of choosing the $k$-th mixing component is denoted by $\pi_k$, so that $\sum_{k = 1}^K \pi_k = 1$.
 For a set of i.i.d samples $\mathbf{x}_n,$ $n = 1,2,3,\cdots, N$, the negative log-likelihood can be obtained as

-The estimation of $\pi_k$, $\bm{\mu}_k$ and $\mathbf{\Sigma}_k$ requires the minimisation of $J$ in \eqref{MLLx}.
-By setting the derivatives of $J$ to 0, we have the following equations,
+The estimation of $\pi_k$, $\bm{\mu}_k$ and $\mathbf{\Sigma}_k$ therefore requires the minimisation of $J$ in \eqref{MLLx}.
+By setting the derivatives of $J$ to 0, we arrive at the following equations,